Raducanu On Fire To Win On Australian Open Debut - UrduPoint

 "Both me and Sloane really put everything out there.
 I thought it was a high-quality match with some great rallies," said the 17th seed from Britain, who was making her Australian Open debut.

-"I'm really happy to come through against a great champion like here.
+"I'm really happy to come through against a great champion like her.

 "It was a tough match for the first round, I had to work extremely hard for every point, and I'm very pleased."
 Stephens was ranked just 67, but had plenty of experience, reaching at least the quarter-finals at all four Slams.